Hallie Olivere Biden: Personal life

 In 1998, she began dating her childhood friend Joseph Robinette "Beau" Biden III, who worked as a federal prosecutor in the United States Attorney's Office for the Eastern District of Pennsylvania.
 The two became engaged during a family Thanksgiving celebration in Nantucket.
 She married Beau Biden in 2002.
 They had two children: daughter Natalie Naomi Biden (b.
-2004), and son Robert Hunter Biden II (b.
+2004) and son Robert Hunter Biden II (b.
 2006).
-The family lived in Wilmington, Delaware while her husband served as the Attorney General of Delaware.
+The family lived in Wilmington, Delaware, while her husband served as the Attorney General of Delaware.

 Her husband died from brain cancer in 2015.
 Biden maintained a close relationship with other members of the Biden family after her husband's death, encouraging her father-in-law to run in the 2016 presidential election, consulting him before the launch of his 2020 presidential campaign and attending mass with the family at St. Joseph on the Brandywine.

 In 2016, she began a relationship with her brother-in-law, Hunter Biden, who was in the process of going through a separation from his wife, Kathleen Buhle.
-She and Hunter Biden moved to Annapolis, Maryland with her children.
+She and Hunter Biden moved to Annapolis, Maryland, with her children.
 They ended their relationship in 2019.
-In March 2019, The Key School filed a lawsuit against Biden, stating that she failed to pay $55,740 in tuition for her two children for the 2018–2019 school year.
+In March 2019, The Key School filed a lawsuit against Biden, stating that she failed to pay $55,740 in tuition for her two children for the 2018–19 school year, seventh and eighth grade students.
+The suit was settled in October 2019.
+In 2024 she married John Hopkins Anning.

-In August 2022, a Twitter account impersonating Biden tweeted, "President Trump won that election and my entire family knows it."
-Her spokesperson stated that the account was run by an imposter and not by Biden.